jonghall/vsistats/readme.md

 * The daily report should be run nightly, after 3am eastern time to ensure that it captures all the previous days provisioning events.
 If the [Cloudant] section is left blank or the trackProvisioningEvents script isn't run regularly the Datacenter and Image Statistics will be blank.
 * The daily report can be run adhoc by running directly.   ````python generateDailyReport.py --date YYYY/MM/DD````
-* If no date is specified it will default to running the report using the previous date.
+* If no date is specified it will default to running the report using the previous day.

 ### Suggested CRONTAB settings
 ````bazaar